All about PLS

 The Publishers Licensing Society (PLS) was established in 1981 by the UK publishing industry.
-Its role is to:
+Our role is to:

 - Facilitate licensing solutions for educational establishments, public bodies and businesses that copy from text based copyright material published in print and digital formats.